 I have always loved Lena Horne's candor.
 And, it never sits well with me when she is simply written off as only "gorgeous," because her beauty went far beyond the physical.
 It was magnified by her fearlessness, strength and grace.
 She could have played nice when she was asked to entertain the troops during World War II.
 Instead, she refused to play before audiences where black soldiers were forced to sit in the back - sometimes behind German prisoners of war.
 She could have shied away from her close friendship with Paul Robeson, but she elected to stand firm and her name was listed in the Red Channels in 1950.
 She was blacklisted from television and film for nearly a decade.
 She could have remained in Europe with her new husband, the white musical arranger Lennie Hayton.
 Instead, she did everything she could for the movement.
 Sadly, she was with civil rights hero Medgar Evers (see picture below) at a civil rights rally in Mississippi just days before he was assassinated.
 She was so moved by our civil rights struggle, she questioned her career as an entertainer.

 Her battles with MGM Studios are the stuff of legend.
 On the first day she arrived at MGM's hair and makeup department, the hair and makeup people refused to work on her.
-According to her daughter Gail Buckley, Sydney Guilaroff, the legendary hairdresser who was then "head of hairdressing" at MGM announced to his staff that he would "personally take care of Ms. Horne."
+Sydney Guilaroff, the legendary hairdresser who was then "head of hairdressing" at MGM announced to his staff that he would "personally take care of Ms. Horne."
 Jack Dawn, the head makeup artist, followed suit.